 The genius of Georges Seurat was not recognized for a long time in artistic circles.
 He was condemned for coldness, restraint and prudence.
 The Impressionists depicted the fleetingness of the moment, the continuous variability of the world, displaying its temporary states on their canvases.
 Seurat, through experiments in painting, tried to comprehend and reflect in his works the state of absolute harmony, bypassing the chaotic nature of the movement of being.

 Mathematical Accuracy and Algebraic Grace of the Canvas "Sunday Afternoon on the Island of La Grande Jatte"

 The artist persistently and carefully prepared for painting of each work, prescribing individual elements and striving to create an ideal composition.
 In his main canvas "Sunday Afternoon on the Island of La Grande Jatte" (2 x 3 meters), on which Georges worked hard for 2 years, one can notice the geometric accuracy of the composition, the stability of the figures and the grace of frozen silhouettes.
 In this work, Georges Seurat was able to convey the feeling of eternal peace that he felt on a hot Sunday in a crowded place.

 Camille and Lucien Pissarro, Paul Signac were passionately fascinated by the optical effects of Divisionism

-Paul Signac became one of the supporters of the divisionist technique; Camille Pissarro and his eldest son Liusien Pissarro also were passionately fascinated by the optical effects discovered by Georges Seurat, they applied separate strokes on the canvas with the expectation that two tones, seen at a distance, would form a new shade.
+Paul Signac became one of the supporters of the divisionist technique; Camille Pissarro and his eldest son Liusien Pissarro were also passionately fascinated by the optical effects discovered by Georges Seurat.
+They applied separate strokes on the canvas with the expectation that two tones, seen at a distance, would form a new shade.